KlipperScreen/KlipperScreen/docs/Translations.md

 ## Create Translations

-You can use a editor such as [poedit](https://poedit.net/) to assist in translations.
+You can use an editor such as [poedit](https://poedit.net/) to assist in translations.
 This guide will assume that you will be using poedit.

 This guide will refer to `language designation`.
 This can be found from running `echo $LANG` on your pi, as long as you